Nixantsingh943/Netflix_clone/README.md

 # Netflix_clone
-Absolutely!
-Based on the HTML code you provided for your **Netflix Clone** project, here’s a ready-to-use `README.md` file that you can include when uploading the project to GitHub:

----

-### 📄 README.md

- Netflix Clone (HTML & CSS)

 This is a front-end Netflix homepage clone created using HTML and  CSS only**, designed to showcase basic layout, styling, and responsiveness.
 It includes a navigation bar, movie sections, a hero section, and more.